 Restored: Cuckfield (1871)

 John Holman (1765-1855) was a clockmaker of Lewes (Llewellyn p206) who was born at Hamsey.
 He was perhaps displaying his other metal-working skills when he made a brass inscription in St Anne’s church, probably soon after 1808.
 A further plain brass inscription dated 1853 in St Michael, Lewes could also be by him despite his considerable age or could be by a younger member of his family.

 Brasses: Lewes, – St Anne; – St Michael (attr)

-Frank Holt (1843-1928) was the nephew and successor of William Holland (1809-83) and was born in Bromsgrove, not far from Warwick, where his uncle’s firm was located, Holland exhibited both stained glass and decorative painting at the Great Exhibition in 1851 (Catalogue page 127 item 63 and page 136 item 407), but by 1881 the firm had shrunk in size and Holland was living in London, leaving Holt at Warwick.
+Frank Holt (1843-1928) was the nephew and successor of William Holland (1809-83) and was born in Bromsgrove, not far from Warwick, where his uncle’s firm was located.
+Holland exhibited both stained glass and decorative painting at the Great Exhibition in 1851 (Catalogue page 127 item 63 and page 136 item 407), but by 1881 the firm had shrunk in size and Holland was living in London, leaving Holt at Warwick.
 The firm became known as Holland and Holt, before taking the latter’s name only.
-In 1901 and 1911 Holt called himself simply a decorator, although a window by his company at Ashton under Hill, Worcestershire dating from 1912, shows he had not abandoned the craft altogether..
+In 1901 and 1911 Holt called himself simply a decorator, although a window by his company at Ashton under Hill, Worcestershire dating from 1912, shows the firm had not abandoned the craft altogether.

 J M Hooker